NMACO steps in to help Mesa Verde Horses

 For several years NMACO lobbied Mesa Verde National Park to leave its horses wild and manage the population.
 The Park’s mandate to protect the antiquities and archaeological sites, however, was deemed to be incompatible with wild horses and the Park is finalizing its plan to remove the horses from the Park.

-NMACO is collaborating with the Park, Whit Hibbard (Stockmanship Journal), and Tim McGaffic (The Nature of Natural) to make this a pilot project for capturing the horses without helicopter or horseback chases, using habituation principles, bait trapping, and low-stress livestock gathering techniques.
+NMACO is collaborating with the Park and with Tim McGaffic (The Nature of Natural) to make this a successful plan for capturing the horses without helicopter or horseback chases, using habituation principles, bait trapping, and low-stress livestock gathering techniques.
 We are hopeful that this will result in better domestication for the horses and successful human-equine connections.

 In the interest of finding the best possible outcome for the horses, NMACO has agreed to take possession and title to all of the horses gathered, and to re-home them to adopters or sanctuaries.